-This year Ramadan, a sacred period of spiritual reflection for Muslim communities, is observed April 2 through May 2.
+This year Ramadan, a sacred period of spiritual reflection for Muslim communities, is observed March 22 through April 20.
 During this time, common greetings to those who participate in the observance include “Ramadan Mubarak” (Blessed Ramadan) or “Ramadan Kareem” (May Ramadan be generous to you).

-As of 2015, there are 1.8 billion Muslims worldwide, making it the second-largest largest major religious group, according to the Pew Research Center.
+The Pew Research Center estimates as of 2020 there are 1.9 billion Muslims worldwide, making it the second-largest largest major religious group.
 And while Islam is widely practiced, many people still may not be familiar with what Ramadan is.

 Here Cyrus Zargar, Endowed Al-Ghazali Distinguished Professor in Islamic studies, director of the program and an associate professor in the Department of Philosophy, shares some insight on the meaning and practices of this multifaceted celebration.
 And the Office of Institutional Equity reminds the campus community of guidelines for respecting religious observances.